 The lender must be able to make the warranties that are described above.
 Therefore, before delivery of a loan to Fannie Mae where the property may have been damaged by a disaster, the lender is expected to take prudent and reasonable actions to determine whether the condition of the property may have materially changed.
 The lender is responsible for determining if an inspection of the property and/or new appraisal is necessary to support this warranty.
 If a property is located in a condo or co-op project, both the condition of the unit and the condition of the building in which the unit is located must be assessed.

-Lenders should use the following criteria when determining if the mortgage loan can be delivered to Fannie Mae:
+Lenders should use the following criteria when determining if the loan can be delivered to Fannie Mae:

-If the property was damaged and the damage is uninsured or the damage affects the safety, soundness, or structural integrity of the property, the property must be repaired before the mortgage loan is delivered to Fannie Mae.
+If the property was damaged and the damage is uninsured or the damage affects the safety, soundness, or structural integrity of the property, the property must be repaired before the loan is delivered to Fannie Mae.

 The table below provides references to the Announcements that have been issued that are related to this topic.